starknet-io/SNIPs/SNIPS/snip-2.md

 Inspired by [EIP-20](https://eips.ethereum.org/EIPS/eip-20).

 ## Abstract

 The following standard allows for the implementation of a standard API for tokens within smart contracts.

 This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.

+The standard uses _snake case_ notation and optionally _camel case_ notation in parallel for backwards compatibility.

 ## Motivation